nirzaf/OpenIdConnect/README.md

 }
 ```

 -   replace `user.SubjectId` with `user.Id` and `user.Username` with `user.UserName`
-- run `dotnet run` again and navigate to http://localhost:5000/account/login and login using `alice` and `Password1!` as password
+-   run `dotnet run` again and navigate to http://localhost:5000/account/login and login using `alice` and `alice` as password

 ## Step 11: Add Angular login UIs (instead of using QuickStart UI)

 -   run `npx ng new ClientApp` and turn on routing and scss support
 -   add nuget package `Microsoft.AspNetCore.SpaServices.Extensions` to the idsserver
 -   modify the `idsserver.csproj` and add the following

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">